The Clear Edge

 Content Upgrade:

-After: “I watched an executive lose his team in 8 weeks.
-Here’s the one conversation he skipped that would’ve prevented it.” (specific, compelling, demonstrated expertise)
+“I watched an executive lose his team in 8 weeks.
+Here’s the one conversation he skipped that would’ve prevented it.”
+This was specific, compelling, and showed real expertise.

-After: “The feedback framework I use with C-suite clients that turns defensive executives into self-aware leaders in 30 days.” (outcome-focused, authority-building, valuable)
+“The feedback framework I use with C-suite clients that turns defensive executives into self-aware leaders in 30 days.”
+This version was outcome-focused, authority-building, and clearly valuable.

 Week 6-7: Outreach System